Webierta/StatsCalc/README.md

 ./stats

-Or install the deb package directly.
+Or download and install the deb package directly from [the downloads website](https://webierta.github.io/StatsCalc/index.html) .